 In the unlikely event that Trisura experiences an incident involving the loss of or unauthorized access to or disclosure of personal information where a reasonable person would consider that there exists a real risk of significant harm to an individual as a result, Trisura will comply in all respects with the applicable provisions of federal and provincial privacy laws with regard to privacy breach notification, and will take all necessary steps to reduce the risk of harm to the affected individual as a result of the breach.

-Requests for further information, access to personal information or complaints about Trisura’s handling of personal information should be directed to Trisura’s Chief Privacy Officer, as follows:
+Requests for further information, access to personal information or complaints about Trisura’s handling of personal information should be directed to Trisura’s Acting Privacy Officer, as follows:

 Trisura Guarantee Insurance Company